 4. Bonus: Convert Music Playlists to Your Local Files

 MusicFab helps you make a neat local collection of streaming playlists that you can back up and play anywhere, without losing the personal touches that make your library unique.
-You can download music from its built-in browser with both free and premium account support.
+You can download music from its built-in browser, with support for both free and premium accounts.

 MusicFab